Patrick Curtis (producer)

 Patrick Curtis (June 15, 1939 – November 24, 2022) was an American film producer, best known for his association with Raquel Welch, whom he married on February 14, 1967 and divorced on January 6, 1972.
-Curtis was instrumental in promoting Welch's career, producing a number of movies starring her.
+Curtis was instrumental in promoting Welch's career.
+He produced a number of films starring her.

 Curtis was cast in the uncredited part of Baby Beau Wilkes in Gone with the Wind in 1939.
 His uncle was film director Billy Wilder.

+Curtis was a stand-in for Tony Dow ("Wally") on the series "Leave it to Beaver" and appeared as an extra in a few episodes.
+His acting career never took off.